 If you are on Medicare, you may be charged co-pays for medical visits, plus your Social Security check may be lowered by about $100 per month to pay premiums.

 Good news!
 You may have some options to escape all this.

 Get Medicaid also.
-This is the best option, since it will usually pay all your co-pays and premiums, plus give you some additional services and benefits.
-Some states will allow you to have both Medicaid and Medicare.
+This is the best option, since it will usually pay all your co-pays, plus pay all your premiums, plus give you some additional services and benefits.
+For example, in some states it will give you dental and vision care.

 Sign up for a Medicare Savings Program.
-This is the second best option, since this will pay for all your premiums.
+This is not as good as getting Medicaid, but it’s still pretty good, since this will pay for all your premiums.
 It may also pay your deductibles and co-pays.
 Don’t get scared off by Medicare website, which, oddly, does not include the correct information about the financial criteria for all states.
 Instead, check out this actually accurate guide to Medicare Savings.

-If one and two and three and four don’t work, you can look into:
+If the above options don’t work, you can look into: